Unless the context clearly indicates otherwise, as used in this chapter, the terms defined in this section have the meanings given.

 "Separate from active service" means that a firefighter permanently ceases to perform fire suppression duties with a particular volunteer fire department, permanently ceases to perform fire prevention duties, permanently ceases to supervise fire suppression duties, and permanently ceases to supervise fire prevention duties.

-(i) is engaged in providing emergency response services or delivering fire education or prevention services as a member of a municipal fire department, a joint powers entity fire department, or an independent nonprofit firefighting corporation;
+(i) is engaged in providing emergency response services or delivering fire education or prevention services as a member of a fire department;

 (ii) is trained in or is qualified to provide fire suppression duties or to provide fire prevention duties under subdivision 8; and

-(iii) meets any other minimum firefighter and service standards established by the fire department or the independent nonprofit firefighting corporation or specified in the articles of incorporation or bylaws of the relief association.
+(iii) meets any other minimum firefighter and service standards established by the fire department or specified in the articles of incorporation or bylaws of the relief association.

 Official Publication of the State of Minnesota